orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*When will we reach our abstraction ceiling?*
+*When will we have reached our abstraction ceiling?
+Or will translation *
 ***[], []***
 ***, 2XXX***